brmorillo/utils/README.md

 ### BenchmarkUtils

 - **measureExecutionTime** - Measures the execution time of a function
-- **runBenchmark** - Runs a benchmark multiple times and returns statistics
+- **benchmark** - Runs a benchmark with multiple iterations
-- **compareFunctions** - Compares the performance of multiple functions
+- **compare** - Compares the performance of multiple functions
+- **progressiveBenchmark** - Runs benchmarks with increasing workload sizes
-- **measureMemoryUsage** - Measures memory usage before and after executing a function
+- **measureMemoryUsage** - Measures memory usage during function execution

 ### ConvertUtils